lindseysim/web-common/README.md

 * hideCloser - If true, does not apply the automatically placed "X" to close dialog on upper-right.

 **common.setModalAsLoading(visible, content, options)** : Creates a new modal dialog with default values prepped for loading, including options of: id=cm-"modal-loading-dialog"; addDetails=true; showBackground=true; notExitable=true; hideCloser=true; imgUrl="images/loader.gif".

+**common.changeModal(content, prepContentCallback)** :  Change modal dialog content while leaving all other options the same.
+Added benefit of measures to keep the content-size changes from being too jarring when swapping content.
+However, if there is an inline width/height defined in the style, these will be lost.

+**common.closeModal(suppressOnClose)** : Hide any currently visible modal.
+Same as hideModal().

+**common.hideModal(suppressOnClose)** : Hide any currently visible modal.
+Same as closeModal().

 ## CommonTable Class ##